jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   - the number you provide is like ``"a"``
   - hitting dial is like ``()``

-  This is covered in more depth in :doc:`functions`
+  This is covered in more depth in :doc:`/functions/functions`

 * I change ``function_a`` in ``functions.py``